Pepirob/gig-equipment-rental-server/README.md

 ### Set environment:

-This project is using Cloudinary as image storage, [Stripe](https://stripe.com/en-es) software for payment system.
+This project is using [Cloudinary](https://cloudinary.com/) as image storage, [Stripe](https://stripe.com/en-es) software for payment system and [Jason-Web-Tokens](https://jwt.io/) as authentication/authorization method.
 Place your required secrets on:

 ```bash
 gig-equipment-rental-server/.env